 Validated by University of East Anglia

 One year (full-time)

 Entry from January 2019

 Mountview’s MA in Site-Specific Theatre Practice is provided in partnership with Shoreditch Town Hall.
-The first course of its kind in the UK, the MA will be led by Geraldine Pilgrim, a leading practitioner in the creation of site-specific work.
+The first course of its kind in the UK, the MA is created and led by Geraldine Pilgrim, a leading practitioner in the creation of site-specific theatre and installations.
 The course is for students interested in highly specialised training across all elements of site-specific practice.

-There are a maximum of eight students per cohort.
+There are a maximum of seven students per cohort.

 Site-specific theatre is a fast-growing art form that has captured the imagination of theatre and fine art practitioners throughout the UK and internationally.
 True site-specific theatre engages with a chosen site’s history, atmosphere and architecture to underpin devised or text-based narratives.
 Site-specific theatre is an art form in its own right, allowing a space to inform the final performance and acknowledging that the performance can only happen in the specific site.

-Geraldine Pilgrim has been making site-specific performances and installations for over twenty years in sites including empty office blocks, schools, hotels, swimming pools, factories, hospitals, castles, stately homes and public parks.
-Her connections to companies including Complicite, Punchdrunk, DreamThinkSpeak, Secret Cinema and National Theatre Studio ensure that students will have access to a rich network of contacts as well as fine-tuned expertise.
+Geraldine Pilgrim, Artistic Director of Geraldine Prilgrim Performance Company, has been making site-specific performances and installations for over twenty years in sites including empty office blocks, schools, hotels, swimming pools, factories, hospitals, castles, stately homes and public parks.
+Her links with site-specific companies, practitioners, theatre companies and live artists ensure that students will have access to a rich network of contacts as well as fine-tuned expertise.